Giving a Dog Treats – Some are Better than Others

 When NOT to Give Treats

 Some pet owners give treats at the wrong times.
-Here are some situations in which giving dogs treats is a really bad idea.
+Here are situations when giving treats is a bad idea:

-If your dog is overweight.
-This isn’t to say you can NEVER give treats to an overweight dog, but you’ll need to cut the number of treats considerably.
-Also, try to stick to low-fat treats or make them at home.
+If your dog is overweight: While you can still give treats to an overweight dog, you’ll need to cut back significantly.
+Opt for low-fat treats or make them at home.

-Giving your dog treats is a fun part of being a pet owner.
-Just be wise in the types and number of treats you give.
-Remember, your dog’s good health is more important that the instant gratification he feels when he is given a treat!
+Giving your dog treats is one of the fun aspects of being a pet owner.
+Just be mindful of the types and quantities of treats you give.
+Remember, your dog’s health is more important than the temporary pleasure he gets from a treat!

 Facebook